CopyNE: Better Contextual ASR by Copying Named Entities: The CTC-Transformer Model

-In addition to the original loss in the Transformer, the CTC loss is also applied.
+As commonly used in previous works, the CTC loss is also applied here.
 CTC aligns each acoustic frame with a token from left to right.
-For a given target sequence $\bm{y}$, there may be multiple valid alignments of acoustic frames to $\bm{y}$.
-The CTC loss is derived from maximizing the sum of these valid alignments.
-The CTC loss has been proved that it can enhance the representational capacity of the audio encoder and improve the stability of the model in noisy environments \cite{kim-2017-joint}.
+For a given target sequence $\bm{y}$, there may be multiple valid alignments.
+The CTC loss is derived from maximizing the sum of these valid alignments, and has been proved to be able to enhance the representational capacity of the audio encoder \cite{kim-2017-joint}.
 Finally, the overall loss is the a weighted sum of the $\mathcal{L}_{trans}(\bm{y})$ and $\mathcal{L}_{ctc}(\bm{y})$, as follows:

 where $\lambda$ is a hyper-parameter that determines the relative weight of each loss term.